-Members: Thomas M. Schoewe (Chair), Linda R. Gooden, Jane L. Mendillo, and Michael G. Mullen Meetings held in 2016: 8

-Thomas M. Schoewe, Chair

-- Oversees the quality and integrity of our financial statements, related disclosures, and internal controls; - Reviews and discusses with management and the external auditors the Company's earnings releases and quarterly and annual reports on Forms 10-Q and 10-K prior to filing with the SEC; - Reviews the Company's critical accounting policies, financial reporting and accounting standards and principles, and key accounting decisions and judgments affecting the Company's financial statements; - Oversees the retention, qualifications, performance, and independence of the independent auditor; - Pre-approves all audit and permitted non-audit services provided by the independent auditor; - Reviews the scope, effectiveness, and objectivity of the Company's internal audit function; and - Oversees the Company's compliance with legal, ethical, and regulatory requirements.
+AUDIT Members: Thomas M. Schoewe (Chair), Linda R. Gooden, Ja 8 ne L. Mendillo, and Michael G. Mullen Meetings held in 2016: Thomas M. Schoewe, Chair Key Responsibilities u Oversees the quality and integrity of our financial statements, related disclosures, and internal controls; u Reviews and discusses with management and the external Key Activities in 2016 u Approved internal audit plan with focus on the highest risks facing the organization; u Approved expanded Global Ethics and Compliance Center auditors the Company's earnings releases and quarterly and annual reports on Forms 10-Q and 10-K prior to filing with the SEC; resources and budget, enhancing scope and exceeding requirements of the U.S. Federal Sentencing Guidelines; u Approved newly revamped code of conduct and ethics, Reviews the Company's critical accounting policies, financial reporting and accounting standards and principles, and key accounting decisions and judgments affecting the Company's financial statements; "Winning With Integrity;" u Reviewed emerging accounting and internal control matters, including revenue recognition, leasing and financial instrument credit losses; u Oversees the retention, qualifications, performance, and independence of the independent auditor; u Pre-approves all audit and permitted non-audit services Monitored the disclosure of significant accounting matters and business developments and the overall effectiveness of the Company's disclosures; provided by the independent auditor; u Reviews the scope, effectiveness, and objectivity of the Company's internal audit function; and u Reviewed the Company's earnings releases and quarterly and annual reports, including financial statements, on Forms 10-Q and 10-K prior to filing with the SEC; and Our Board has determined th u Oversees the Company's compliance with legal, ethical, and regulatory requirements. u Provided thought leadership and perspective to the SEC, including on non-GAAP measures.